 Post Season Mode and Playoff Atmosphere

 During development of MLB 12: The Show, it was made known that the new playoff structure adopted by Major League baseball would not be included in the final version of the game which released in March 2012.
-This new structure involves the addition of one wild card team per league.
-The two wild card teams in each league would then play a one-game playoff which would decide who would move onto the National League and American League Divisional Series.
-The decision to add the new wild card team was announced relatively late in the offseason so the addition was not made to MLB 12: The Show.
+This new structure involves the addition of one Wild Card team per league.
+The two Wild Card teams in each league would then play a one-game playoff which would decide who would move onto the National League and American League Divisional Series.
+The decision to add the extra Wild Card team was announced relatively late in the offseason, so the addition was not made to MLB 12: The Show.

-For this years game MLB 13: The Show introduces a completely revamped Playoff Mode that not only adds the new playoff structure adopted by MLB in 2012, but provides a new stadium atmosphere and other additions to playoff games.
+MLB 13 introduces a completely revamped Playoff Mode that not only adds the new playoff structure adopted by MLB in 2012, but provides a new stadium atmosphere and other additions to playoff games.
 In addition to the new playoff atmosphere differentiation between the presentation of all types of games has been added.
 For example, Opening Day will have a different feel than the All-Star Game or Postseason games through new cameras, OSDs, music and audio.
 SCE Studios San Diego has named the new overall presentation TruBroadcast Presentations 2.0.

 Along with the new playoff structure and playoff atmosphere a new mode was also added that contained only the post-season portion of the MLB season.
 The Post Season mode will involve user picked teams who will contend for the World Series Championship.
 The mode offers users a way to experience the new playoff structure and atmosphere added to the game quickly.

 Twitter feeds approved by MLB will also appear in a variety of ways.
 A new panel on the player cards has been added that features the twitter feed for that player as well as a team feed that shows the approved twitter handles for players on that team